 APS is an autoimmune blood disorder common in lupus patients.
-It causes blood vessels to become narrow and irregular as well as blood to become sticky.
-This increases the risk for blood clots and can lead to complications such as miscarriages, heart attacks, strokes, and low platelet count.
+It causes blood vessels to become narrow and irregular as well as blood to become "sticky", increasing the risk for blood clots and complications such as miscarriages, heart attacks, strokes and low platelet count.

 What is antiphospholipid syndrome?

 APS is a blood disorder where your body accidently attacks normal proteins in the blood, which are made to control blood clotting.
 A person with APS has antiphospholipid antibodies.
 These antibodies cause blood clots to form.
 This leads to several complications, including:

 - Blood clots in veins: DVT (deep vein thrombosis)

 - Blood clots in arteries: strokes and heart attacks

 - Low platelet count (thrombocytopenia)

 Antiphospholipid syndrome can coexist with lupus or occur by itself.

 At least one clinical plus one laboratory criteria must be present for a person to be classified as having APS